International Investors: Harm or Help

 Indonesia lack human resource assets/talents and experience, especially in metal working, whereby the iron age seems to have bypassed the malay archipelago.

-26. Purba Negoro Says:
+26. Purba Negoro says:

 I side with Rob on this one.
 I’m surprised too.